NVIDIA/deepops/docs/dgx-pod.md

 ### 1. Download and configure

 To use DeepOps this repository will need to be downloaded onto the administrator's provisioning system.
-The `bootstrap-mgmt.sh` script will then install the following software packages:
+The `setup.sh` script will then install the following software packages:

 * Ansible
 * Docker